 How to Take Action

-Getting the most value from customer experience analytics requires a well-defined vision of the insights you want and the technology sophistication you will need to produce them.
-Combine this future vision with a thorough self-assessment of your company’s current state.
-This will help to identify gaps that must be bridged to realize the vision.
+Getting the most value from customer data and customer experience analytics requires a well-defined vision of the insights you want and the technological sophistication you will need to produce them.
+The best approach is to combine this future vision with a thorough self-assessment of your company’s current state and an understanding of the current marketing technology stack.
+This process will help to identify gaps that must be bridged to realize the original vision.

-Once you identify key metrics and data sources, you will need to determine the infrastructure requirements to ingest, store, process and serve up the data.
+Once you identify key metrics and data sources, you will need to determine the infrastructure requirements to ingest, store, process, and serve up the data.
 Unstructured data will likely require big data technology, operations and management.
-The integration of structured and unstructured data will require information architecture and management (taxonomy, metadata, data quality and governance) and the software to carry out the analytics.
+The integration of structured and unstructured data will require information architecture and management (taxonomy, metadata, data quality and governance) and the software to perform and analyze customer experience analytics.

-Finally, formalize a roadmap that captures your current state, future vision and path to success along the dimensions of people, process, technology and content.
-This will serve as a vehicle for building consensus and involvement and for taking action in a purposeful way.
+Finally, formalize a roadmap that captures your current state, future vision, and path to success along the dimensions of people, process, technology, and content.
+This initiative will serve as a vehicle for building consensus and involvement and for taking action in a purposeful way.